 By enabling the Barracuda Web Filter to decrypt, inspect and re-encrypt web traffic at the URL level, administrators have fine grained control over the use of web-based applications.
-This means that administrators can choose to block certain portions of web based applications such as Facebook Chat and Facebook Sharing, while enabling other portions, such as the rest of Facebook.
-Since Facebook, Google, other search engines and many web-based applications run over HTTPS, SSL Inspection is required for this level of monitoring and blocking.
+This allows administrators to choose to block certain portions of web based applications such as Facebook Chat and Facebook Sharing, while enabling other portions, such as the rest of Facebook.
+Since Facebook, Twitter, various search engines such as Google, and many web-based applications run over HTTPS, SSL Inspection is required for this level of monitoring and blocking.
 With this control the administrator can define what they deem permissible on their network and need not block all of Facebook, Twitter, Google Apps and other popular web-based applications.

 With SSL Inspection, the content of a URL over HTTPS can be scanned.
 This allows the Barracuda Web Filter to apply policies and detect malware and viruses at the URL level.